cloudflare/next-on-pages/README.md

 ### 2. Configure the application to use the Edge Runtime

-In order for the application to run on Cloudflare Pages it needs to be set to run on the edge runtime, in order to do so make sure that all the files in your application containing server side code (as your api routes and pages using `getServerSideProps`) export a config object specifying the use of the edge runtime:
+In order for your application to run on Cloudflare Pages, it needs to be set to use the Edge Runtime.
+Make sure that all the files in your application containing server-side code (e.g. any API Routes and any pages which use `getServerSideProps`) export a `config` object specifying the use of the Edge Runtime:

 ```ts
 export const config = {